History of GO Transit: Creation of GO Transit

 GO Transit was created and funded by the provincial government in 1967 as Government of Ontario Transit (hence the acronym 'GO') and was financed entirely by the Province of Ontario until the end of 1997.
 The province subsidized any operating costs that were not recovered through revenue, and all capital costs.
 Responsibility for the system was then transferred to the Toronto Area Transportation Operating Authority (TATOA) and later to the Greater Toronto Services Board as part of the province's 'downloading' initiative, before finally returning to the province as a Crown Agency under Greater Toronto Transit Authority (GTTA).

 GO began as a three-year experiment on May 23, 1967, with single deck push pull coaches built by Hawker-Siddeley Canada.
-GO had 32 coaches, eight GP 40 TC locomotives and 8 cab cars.
-There was also an order for 9 self-propelled multiple unit coaches, but they were not delivered until later.
+GO planned for "50 trains operating on 60 miles of track" with a maximum of 20 minute headways between 6 am and midnight.
+The total system was delivered was 40 coaches, eight GP40TC locomotives, and eight cab cars.
+There was also an order for nine self-propelled multiple unit coaches, but they were not delivered until later.

 The service ran on a single rail line along Lake Ontario's shoreline.
 All-day GO Train service ran from Oakville to Pickering with limited rush hour train service to Hamilton.
 Lakeshore GO trains carried 2.5 million riders that first year and was considered to be a success.
-GO Bus service, which started out in 1970 as an extension of the original Lakeshore train line, has since become a full-fledged network.
+GO Bus service, which started out in 1970 as an extension of the original Lakeshore train line, has subsequently become a full-fledged network after taking over Gray Coach Lines' commuter routes.
 It feeds the rail service and serves communities that trains do not reach.

 Expansion in the 1970s and 1980s

 Expansion continued in the 1970s with the introduction of the Georgetown line in 1974 and the Richmond Hill line in 1978.
-Also in 1978 the GO Transit bi-level railcars were introduced, manufactured by Bombardier, although many of the bi-level trains had to run with a single level cab car at first.
+Also in 1978 the GO Transit bi-level railcars were introduced, manufactured by Hawker Siddeley Canada, although many of the bi-level trains had to run with a single level cab car at first.
 In 1979 the current GO Train concourse at Union Station was built.
 In 1981 the Milton GO Train line opened.
-In 1982, GO Transit took over VIA Rail service to Barrie and Stouffville, so the Bradford line and Stouffville line opened.
+In 1982, GO Transit took over VIA Rail service to Barrie and Stouffville, so the Bradford and Stouffville lines opened.